AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/CustomTLS/CustomTLS-CertificatesBasic.rst

   This feature will be discussed in the next tutorial.

-* Lack of support for loading chains of more than one certificate as the client certificate chain.
-This is rarely used, but supported in the commercial version of Anjay.
+* Lack of support for loading chains of more than one certificate as the client certificate chain, although this is rarely used.

 * Lack of support for loading credential information from other sources than memory buffers (e.g. files).
-This is generally only used in the commercial version of Anjay, but may also be used e.g. for HTTPS downloads.
+This may be used e.g. for HTTPS downloads and support of Hardware Security Modules.

 * Lack of support for PEM encoding.
 This is not generally necessary for LwM2M compliance, but may be important for other cases, for example loading